HiEventsDev/Hi.Events/CLA.md

 For more details on how to contribute, please read our [Contribution Guidelines](https://github.com/HiEventsDev/hi.events/blob/develop/CONTRIBUTING.md).

-By signing below, you accept and agree to the terms of this Agreement.
+Before contributing to Hi.Events, you must accept and agree to the terms of this Agreement.

 Thank you for your contributions and support!